 You have a whole array of tubes and bottles of skin foundation, yet none of them satisfies you?
 I know that feeling all too well!
 Instead of enjoying a fresh and even complexion in the mirror, I focused on every skin flaw that the foundation seemed to enhance rather than mask.
 But not anymore!
 I am excited to tell you about this non-toxic foundation that actually works!
 When you use it, you do not have to re-apply your makeup during the day.
 In addition, it provides full coverage but feels weightless on your skin.
 Plus, based on my experience, I can say that this safe foundation will help you mask wrinkles.
+If you cannot use skin foundation because your skin is dry and flaky, read my post The Best Tips for Skin Care Routine for Dry Skin.

 Before deciding to try this toxic free foundation, I looked at the ingredients of many liquid foundations made with organic and natural ingredients.
 However, I always encountered the same problems.
 Either I would find ingredients of some concern, or the manufacturers were not forthcoming in their answers to my questions about heavy metal contamination, or both.
 Some of the liquid foundations I looked at and decided against were Beautycounter, Mineral Fusion, Ecco Bella, Vapour Beauty, Ilia, Bare Minerals, 100% Pure, Ilia, Physician’s Formula . . . and the list goes on.
 Let me tell you why I deemed Crunchi foundation to be the safest foundation among those.